Members of the Vestry

 Mila Ganeva, a native of Bulgaria, is a Professor in Miami's Department of German, Russian, East European, and Asian Languages.
 She been a member of Holy Trinity for over 20 years and has been a leading member of the teams that cook and serve our third Wednesday community meals.
 She and her family have for several years provided the food for the community dinner the night before Thanksgiving.

-I has been a member of Holy Trinity for about 15 years.
-Like many, she came to Oxford to pursue my studies; she married and stayed.
+Diana has been a member of Holy Trinity for about 15 years.
+Like many, she came to Oxford to pursue her studies; she married and stayed.
 A former Catholic, she finds the inclusiveness and transparency of the Episcopalian Church much more nurturing of her better self!
 A PhD in English Literature, she feels at home with the history and culture of the Church.
 Most importantly, the folks of Holy Trinity make it a warm and welcoming place.
 Now that she has retired from her job as an IT training support person and have time to do more -- she is proud to serve on the Vestry!